vgarmy/flexiblahus/README.md

 No Jquery

-Just plain HTML and css
+Just plain HTML and CSS

 Download the content an ist good to go